 - Use with care in children.
 Talk with the doctor.

 - Some drugs may look the same as this drug or may have names that sound like this drug.
 Always check to make sure you have the right product.
 If you see any change in the way this drug looks like shape, color, size, or wording, check with your pharmacist.

-- Birth control pills and other hormone-based birth control may change how much of this drug is in your body.
-Talk to your doctor before you start or stop any hormone-based birth control.
+- Birth control pills and other hormone-based birth control may change how much of this drug is in the body.
+Talk to the doctor before your child starts or stops any hormone-based birth control.
 The chance of side effects may be raised when taking birth control pills during the week that the pills are not active.
-Talk with your doctor.
+Talk with the doctor.